gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 # Cross Compiling for Different Consoles

 ## lcc
 When compiling and building through @ref lcc use the `-m<port>:<plat>` flag to select the desired console via its port and platform combination.
+See below for available settings.

 ## sdcc